biancini/Shibboleth-Authentication/README.md

 Inside this project the following modules are created:

-  * a PAM module to authenticate over HTTP Basich Auhentication
+  * a PAM module to authenticate over a SAML IdP (Shibboleth or Simple SAML)
   * a JAAS module to authenticate inside Java applications
   * a Python module to authenticate on python applications
   * an extension to IdP to implement a new LoginHandler managing S3 authentication